mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 });
 ```

-### Creating global styles
+#### Creating global styles

-You can define global styles by using the `globalCSS` API:
+If you'd like some CSS to be loaded by every page, you can define global styles by using the `globalCSS` API.

+These should be defined at the top level of your JavaScript file:

 ```js
 import { globalCSS } from '@pigment-css/react';